khalid-el-masnaoui/MySql-Notes/ARCHITECTURE.md

 The change buffer is a special data structure that caches changes to secondary index pages when those pages are not in the buffer pool.
 The buffered changes, which may result from `INSERT`, `UPDATE`, or `DELETE` operations , are merged later when the pages are loaded into the buffer pool by other read operations.

 In memory, the change buffer occupies part of the buffer pool.
 On disk, the change buffer is part of the system tablespace, where index changes are buffered when the database server is shut down.

+###### Adaptive Hash Index

+The adaptive hash index enables `InnoDB` to perform more like an in-memory database on systems with appropriate combinations of workload and sufficient memory for the buffer pool without sacrificing transactional features or reliability

+Hash indexes are built on demand for the pages of the index that are accessed often.
+If `InnoDB` notices that queries could benefit from building a hash index, it does so automatically.

+If a table fits almost entirely in main memory, a hash index speeds up queries by enabling _direct_ lookup of any element, turning the index value into a sort of pointer.